sebftw/Eiko/THEORY.md

 Eiko simulates this phenomenon by tracking the wave as it expands through the complex media.
 It calculates the exact arrival time of that first ripple at every point on the grid, even when the propagation speed varies continuously.
 All Eiko requires is the initial time-of-flight at the "source" points, $u_{init}(x)$, alongside the speed-of-sound map for the medium.

-It is essentially ray tracing, but instead of rays bending only at sharp boundaries, the rays can bend continuously at every grid point.
+It is essentially ray tracing, but instead of rays bending only at sharp boundaries, the rays may bend continuously at every grid point.

 ## Travel Time